Keep Furniture Away from the Wall

 Paint the Walls

-Painting your walls is a good way to help take care of them.
-You are covering any stains that you are unable to wash off, and a fresh coat of paint can make a room feel cleaner.
+Painting your walls is a good way to help care for them.
+You cover any stains that you cannot wash off, and a fresh coat of paint can make a room feel cleaner.
 It also gives your drywall an additional layer of protection.

 Fill in Small Holes as Needed

 The nails, tacks, and screws that you put in the wall to hang things can add up over time.
-You remove a picture and its nail, and the tiny hole the nail is leaving behind is not noticeable unless you are looking closely.
+You remove a picture and its nail, and the tiny hole the nail leaves behind is not noticeable unless you are looking closely.
 However, those little holes can add up.
-These are easy to fill in and will make your wall look as good as new.
-If you are painting, you will want to fill in these little holes beforehand, but it can end up being a lot more work if you have to fill them in all at once.
-Plus, filling in these unused holes will help protect the wall overall and keep dust out of your drywall.
+These are easy to fill in and make your wall look as good as new.
+If you are painting, you will want to fill in these little holes beforehand, but it can be a lot more work if you have to fill them in all at once.
+Plus, filling these unused holes will help protect the wall overall and keep dust out of your drywall.

 Odor Control

 Walls can absorb odors, like those from cooking, pets, smoke, and more over time.
-By washing your walls frequently and repainting as needed, you can control the odors in your walls.
+By washing your walls frequently and repainting as needed, you can control the odors.
 There are also some paints that are made to help prevent odors from being absorbed into the walls.

 Popped Nails Repair

-The joists and wall studs in drywall installation can potentially pop out over time, and the panels can start to feel loose or disjointed.
-If you feel that, instead of trying to DIY repair it, reach out to drywall professionals to have it repaired right.
+The joists and wall studs in drywall installation can pop out over time, and the panels may feel loose or disjointed.
+If you feel that, instead of trying to repair it yourself, reach out to drywall professionals to have it repaired right.

 Get Water Damage Repaired Right Away